-Can acidic foods interfere with the effectiveness of stimulants, such as Ritalin, Adderall, and Vyvanse?
+Can acidic foods affect stimulants, such as Ritalin, Adderall, and Vyvanse?
 The question came up again at my face-to-face Silicon Valley Adult ADHD discussion group.
 So, let’s delve now into answering that question.

 In a word, yes.
 Yes, food can interfere!
 Most specifically, an overly acid or alkaline system (ph) can affect some stimulants’ effectiveness.
 For example, citric acid or even antacids can mean the difference between a stimulant working—or not.
 This is important, because many Americans consume an extremely acid diet (e.g. soda, meat, cheese, chocolate, pasta, beer, wine, most grains, etc.); see image below.